EHS & Sustainability: EHS&S

-Health and Safety Blind Spots: How to Improve Workplace Well-Being
+New Study Highlights Health and Safety Blind Spots in Workplace Well-Being

-A study by FEFO Consulting found health and safety is the lowest-scoring area in terms of workplace well-being, and unrealistic time pressures and poor change management consultation are two of the biggest blind spots.
+A study by FEFO Consulting found that workplace health and safety is the lowest-scoring area in terms of workplace well-being, with unrealistic time pressures and poor change management consultation being two of the biggest blind spots.

 A company is often like a well-oiled machine.
 It requires a service every so often to ensure everything is in working order and you can identify blind spots.